Mal402/sharedgamelobby/README.md

 * **Game Message Feed: **communicate and exchange messages related to the game through a dedicated message feed.
 * **Real-time User Status Updates**:  track user activity and engagement in the game lobby with presence indicators

-**Real-time Data Updates**

-Real-time updates play a crucial role in creating an immersive gaming experience.
-The Shared Game Lobby leverages Firebase's real-time database to provide instantaneous updates whenever a user performs an action, such as sitting, standing, deleting, or sending messages.
-With the help of Firebase's real-time synchronization capabilities, users can see live updates reflected in the lobby, ensuring a seamless and engaging gameplay environment.

-**Transactions and Data Consistency**

-Transactions are used extensively in the Shared Game Lobby to ensure data consistency and accuracy, especially in situations where multiple users attempt to perform actions concurrently.
-By encapsulating critical operations within transactions, the lobby handles contested actions such as sitting contests or turn-based interactions with precision and reliability.
-This guarantees that critical game elements, such as inventory transactions or financial operations, are executed accurately and in a controlled manner.

-**REST API for Seamless Integration**

-The Shared Game Lobby leverages NoSQL indexing techniques to efficiently manage real-time feeds and game listings.
-By utilizing a deep path structure in the database, the lobby ensures efficient indexing and retrieval of game-related information.
-For example, when a user performs the 'sit' action to join a game, the lobby leverages the following technique:

-This code snippet demonstrates how the lobby communicates with the backend using a RESTful API endpoint to perform the 'sit' action.
-The endpoint, /webPage/games/sit, handles the request and updates the corresponding game data on the Firesbase Database document, allowing the user to join the game.
-The use of Firebase authentication ensures secure access to the API endpoint, while the response provides feedback on the success of the action.

-This technique enables the lobby to maintain a consistent and up-to-date game state, allowing users to seamlessly join games and interact with real-time data updates.

 <h3>Getting Started</h3>